 Vision Problems in Children

-For newborns, vision is still fairly blurry and we mostly note whether the infant reacts to bright lights and assure there are no structural problems with the eye.
+For newborns, vision is still fairly blurry, and we mostly note whether the infant reacts to bright lights and ensures there are no structural problems with the eye.
 Over the first few months of life, we start to watch for other clues of normal vision development.
 A newborn’s brain is programmed to fixate (look directly) at their mother’s face and then other faces early, so observing this is a good sign.
-Infants will later start fixating on other objects of interest around them such as toys, lights, etc. We will note how well they “fix and follow” with each eye.
+Infants will later start fixating on other objects of interest around them, such as toys, lights, etc. We will note how well they “fix and follow” with each eye.

-Most infants are seeing fairly normal by 6 months of age, though of course, we aren’t able to measure this on an eye chart yet.
-The most important assessment of vision during the early months and years is whether vision is developing equally between both eyes.
+Most infants see fairly normal signs by 6 months of age, though, of course, we aren’t able to measure this on an eye chart yet.
+The most important assessment of vision during the early months and years is whether vision develops equally between both eyes.
 This can be checked by doing a prism test in the office that makes the child see double when looking at a target toy or other object and observing whether they will choose to use the eyes equally or always favor one over the other.

-For school-aged children, vision screenings are mandated by state law for Washington public schools for children in Kindergarten and Grades 1, 2, 3, 5 & 7.
+State law mandates vision screenings for school-aged children in Kindergarten and Grades 1, 2, 3, 5, and 7 for Washington public schools.
 Screenings are often administered by our school nurses.
-Spokane Eye Clinic partners with local school nurses and give educational lectures to them.
+Spokane Eye Clinic partners with local school nurses and gives them educational lectures.

-If your child fails a vision screening at school, don't panic but get it checked out.
-You could have the screening repeated at your pediatrician's office or proceed directly to an appointment of an eye exam.
+If your child fails a vision screening at school, don't panic—get it checked out.
+You could have the screening repeated at your pediatrician's office or proceed directly to an eye exam appointment.

 (Note that this discussion is different than how we check small children for their glasses measurements.
 For more information on that, see Dr. Weed’s video on retinoscopy on our Facebook page).